Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

       count = count + 1  # Loop body, count is incremented,  or else the loop will continue forever print('loop has ended')  # This statement is not part of loop body.
 This statement will be executed once the loop condition becomes false.
   ```
-  ### lab2g.py
+  ### lab2g.py - Understanding While Loops in Python
+ **Objective:** To explore counter-controlled and event-driven while loops in Python and understand common loop-related errors such as the off-by-one error.

+  **Instructions**
-- Fill in required feilds in comment section
+- Fill in required fields in comment section
 - Copy the above code block in lab2g.py.
 - Change the value of count to 1 and then run the program to see how many times the loop runs.
 - Next change the while condition to `count < 5 ` and then run the program to see how many times the loop runs.